 Signature to the New York City skyline, the Empire State Building is one of the most popular attractions in Manhattan.
 If you’re a tourist in New York City, it’s bound to be on your itinerary – it’s almost sacrilege for it not to be.
 The iconic landmark has sweeping views of the city, easily providing the quintessential New York moment.
-Get ready to discover everything you need to know about an Empire State Building tour, from reserving tickets to when to visit.

 Before You Go

 Why are the views atop the Empire State Building so grand?
 With a location at 34th and 5th, the skyscraper is squarely in the middle of it all.
 Empire State Building observation decks on the 86th and 102nd floors place you high above the spectacular sprawl of the island.
 And people love it!
 Which is why you can expect crowds and lines at the attraction.
 Purchase tickets in advance for your Empire State Building tour.
 You’ll avoid the lines at the ticket area and be able to go directly to the security line.
 If you want to bypass all of the lines (except security), purchase an Express ticket ($50).
 Depending on the time you visit, it can be worth it.

 An audio tour, free with Empire State Building tickets, will describe various parts of the museum you queue through.
 If you don’t purchase the Express pass, the audio tour is a helpful way to pass time in line.